ossf/package-manager-best-practices/review/npm.md

       for rapidly and consistently updating all the dependencies.
 Your users will not be able to update or deduplicate them.
-If you expect your CLI to be used by other projects and defined in their `package.json` or lockfile, do **not** use `npm-shrinkwrap.json` because it will hinder dependency resolution for your consumers.
+If you expect your CLI to be used by other projects and defined in their `package.json` or lockfile, do **not** use `npm-shrinkwrap.json` because it will hinder dependency resolution for your consumers: follow the recommendations as if your project was a library.

    1. In CI, only run npm commands that treat the lockfile as read-only (see [Lockfiles and commands](#lockfiles-and-commands)).